codeborne/translate-tool/README.md

 * `title` is the project name within the tool.
 * `url` is the url where your translation directory resides.
 * `indent` is the space indentation.
-The default is always 2 when starting a new project via the translation tool.
+The default is always 2 when starting a new project via the tranlate tool.
 * `token` (optional) is the access token to access a protected url, such as a private GitHub repository.
 More on that below.

 ### Integrating with GitHub.